 - Phone conversations

 Pay attention to the different ways your staff prefers to communicate with you, and reach out to them accordingly.
 Do you have one staffer who habitually reaches out via email but rarely drops by your office or schedules a meeting?
 Use email first when contacting them next.
-Or, if you have a staffer who’s the epitome of the Type 5 on the Enneagram, avoid open meetings where they might feel like the time they could spend focusing on a task is wasted.

 Listen, don’t assume.

 You might have heard this phrase before: “If it’s not broken, don’t fix it.”